Frontiers of Alusia

 Frontiers of Alusia is a 1981 role-playing game supplement for DragonQuest published by SPI.

 Contents

-Frontiers of Alusia is a wilderness campaign map designed specifically for use with DragonQuest, though usable with nearly any other fantasy role-playing game.
+Frontiers of Alusia is a map of the wilderness showing the border areas on a continent, designed for DragonQuest, but usable with other fantasy systems.

 Reception

 William A. Barton reviewed Frontiers of Alusia in The Space Gamer No. 42.
 Barton commented that "Frontiers of Alusia looks to be a handy playing aid for nearly any FRPG and should prove particularly useful to DragonQuest players looking for a setting for their campaign."